 But honest.

 I will admit, part of the problem these days is with all the shitty books getting 5-star help from their friends, an honest review really can hurt you.
 No way what lives out on Amazon’s pages matches the criteria for reviews.
 The thing is (and there was no exception recently), I always bump up a review at least a star because of the Amazon problem.
-Fair is13690039_l fair.
+Fair is fair.
 If the curve is inordinately slanted, you need to take that into consideration.
 But that is no excuse for dishonesty in a review and it’s no excuse not to read a freaking sample either.
 Good God, are readers automatons?
 Must they make every decision based on what some other person says or feels?
 Are we SHEEP?

 Here’s a thought.
 Readers: have an opinion.
 Pick a book based on what you like about it, not what 57 other chuckleheads think.
 Most eBooks are ridiculously underpriced.
 Two bucks?
 Three bucks?
 Read the sample and plunk down your three bucks—risk a pittance on a sample of writing you really enjoyed.
 Don’t put so much stock into stars and egomaniacal reviewers.